abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 3. What is the CIA triangle?
 4. What’s the difference between symmetric and asymmetric (public-key) cryptography?
 5. What are Ports in Computers, how many ports a computer has ?
-1. What is the difference between a black hat and a white hat?
 1. Why is deleted data not truly gone when you delete it?
 1. What is Encryption, Encoding, Hashing ?
 1. Would you Encrypt and Compress or Compress and Encrypt ?
 Why ?